linolayani/linoleparquet.github.io/content/posts/2023/difference-clusterip-nodeport-loadbalancer-kubernetes/index.md

 ---
-title: "NodePort, ClusterIP, LoadBalancer: Which service to choose ?"
+title: "The difference between ClusterIP, NodePort, LoadBalancer, and ExternalName Kubernetes services"
 author: "Lino Layani"
 date: 2023-09-21T01:52:26.295Z
 lastmod: 2024-01-26T13:19:14-06:00
 tags: ["kubernetes", "ClusterIP", "LoadBalancer", "NodePort"]

-summary: "In Kubernetes, there are several different types of service that can be used to expose an application to external traffic."
+summary: "Several types of services can be used to expose an application outside the cluster.
+Choose wisely."

 cover:
-  image: "/posts/2023/nodeport-clusterip-loadbalancer-which-service-to-choose/images/1.png"
+  image: "/posts/2023/difference-clusterip-nodeport-loadbalancer-kubernetes/images/1.png"
-  alt: "NodePort, ClusterIP, LoadBalancer: Which service to choose ?"
+  alt: "The difference between ClusterIP, NodePort, and LoadBalancer Kubernetes services"

 images:
-  - "/posts/2023/nodeport-clusterip-loadbalancer-which-service-to-choose/images/1.png"
+  - "/posts/2023/difference-clusterip-nodeport-loadbalancer-kubernetes/images/1.png"
 ---

 > **TLDR;**
-> **LoadBalancer** most of the time,
+> **LoadBalancer** for exposing your service **externally**,
-> **ClusterIP** when you want to expose your service **internally**,
+> **ClusterIP** for exposing your service **internally**,
 > **NodePort** for testing and **development** or **batch** purpose.

 ---